pgreendale/RiceRework/README.md

 ## Epilog
 I made these kits for a workshop with non-experienced solder.
 If you like to build one for yourself, feel free, to use [schematic and pcb files](1-Hardware/PCB) to do your own.
 I still have some PCB+Parts kits (without XLR-Plug) sitting around and will sell them to you in the mentioned onepage-kit form if you contact me.

+If you like my work, support me on https://www.buymeacoffee.com/pgreendale :)